Department of Women, Gender, and Sexuality Graduate Student Handbook

 Hall Center Seminars

-The University has several competitive internal research and travel funding awards for which students can either be nominated for by the DGS or for which the DGS applies on behalf of the department and disseminates to individual students.
-While most of these funding opportunities have their own priorities for student applicants, the department uses the following guidelines to further help determine which students should be nominated or awarded funding:
+The University and College have several competitive research and travel funding awards for which students can either be nominated for by the DGS or for which the DGS applies on behalf of the department.
+These funding opportunities have their own priorities for student applicants.
+We nominate students based on: eligibility, match to funding priorities, distribution of existing funds, and progress in the degree.
+International students will receive a higher need priority for awards that provide summer funding due to the limitations placed on their ability to work outside of the university per federal regulations.

 Graduate students may nominate themselves for any award where they fit the eligibility requirements outlined in the award description.
 First-year graduate students are not eligible for teaching awards.